Solving Quadratic Systems with Full-Rank Matrices Using Sparse or Generative Priors: Solving Generative Quadratic System via Projected Gradient Descent

 \begin{theorem} In Algorithm \ref{alg3}, suppose that

 for some $c_0>0$ that can be small enough.
 Then, if $m\geq C_1k\log(Lrn)$ for some sufficiently large $C_1$, with probability at least $1-\exp(-C_2k\log(Lrn))$ we have

 \end{theorem} \begin{proof}[A Sketch of the proof] We derive the result from Lemma 15 (in the supplementary material) that is adapted from the general framework built in \cite[Lem.
 2]{liu2022generative}.
 Specifically, we can invoke Lemma 15 with the data matrix $\bm{V}=\bm{\widetilde{S}}_{in}$ that concentrates around its expectation $\bm{xx}^\top$ (Lemma \ref{lem2}) with error $\bm{E}= \bm{\widetilde{S}}_{in}-\bm{xx}^\top$, since the two conditions $\textbf{(C1)},\textbf{(C2)}$ (needed in Lemma 15) are verified in Lemma 13 (in the supplementary material).
-Then, properly rescaling $\delta$ gives the desired result. \end{proof} \begin{remark} Since a $d$-layer feedforward neural network generative model is typically $L$-Lipschitz with $L = n^{\Theta(d)}$~\cite{bora2017compressed}, we may set $r = n^{\Theta(d)}$ so that the upper bound in~(\ref{(30)}) is of order $\sqrt{\frac{k \log L}{m}}$.
-For any given $\delta_0>0$, this implies that we can find a point with at most $\delta_0$ $\ell_2$-error using measurement number $m=\Omega(k\log L)$, which improves on the $m=\Omega(k^2\log n)$ for the sparse case (Lemma \ref{lem4}) in terms of the dependence on $k$.
-Interestingly, this is parallel to the phase retrieval problem where the generative case \cite{Liu:CPR:2021} provides similar improvement over the sparse case (e.g., \cite{cai2016optimal,Wang:TAF:2018,jaganathan2017sparse}).
-Nonetheless, we again emphasize that Algorithm \ref{alg3} does not immediately lead to a "practical" algorithm. \end{remark} \begin{remark} In certain applications, the assumption that the elements of the underlying signal are all non-negative is a natural one, as is the case with image datasets.
-If this assumption is valid, then the requirement $\bx^\top\bw_{0}> c_0$ (for some small positive constant $c_0$) becomes mild when we choose $\bw_0$ to also have all non-negative entries.
+Then, properly rescaling $\delta$ gives the desired result. \end{proof} \begin{remark} Since a $d$-layer feedforward neural network generative model is typically $L$-Lipschitz with $L = n^{\Theta(d)}$~\cite{bora2017compressed}, we may set $r = n^{\Theta(d)}$ {so that the upper bound in~(\ref{(30)}) is of order $O(\sqrt{\frac{k \log L}{m}})=O(\sqrt{\frac{kd\log n}{m}})$.} \end{remark} \begin{remark} In certain applications, the assumption that the elements of the underlying signal are all non-negative is a natural one, as is the case with image datasets.
+If this assumption is valid, then the requirement $\bx^\top\bw_{0}> c_0$ (for some small positive constant $c_0$) might become relatively minor in practice, e.g., we can set $\bw_0=(\frac{1}{\sqrt{n}},\cdots,\frac{1}{\sqrt{n}})^\top$ if the non-negative $\bm{x}$ is smooth (or ``non-peaky'').
 In addition, similar assumptions have been made in relevant works including~\cite{liu2022generative, liu2022misspecified}.
 In this situation, it is not appropriate to assume that $-\bx$ is also contained in $G(\mathbb{B}^k(r))$.
 In this work we follow similar convention --- we assume we can find a point $\bm{w}_0$ positively correlated to $\bm{x}$ (as in (\ref{eq:initCond_ppower})) to allow for an upper bound on $\|\hat{\bw} -\bx\|_2$ (instead of $\min \{\|\hat{\bw} -\bx\|_2, \|\hat{\bw} +\bx\|_2\}$ in the sparse case). \end{remark}